vemonet/EmojiMart/README.md

 - 🧠 Remember your favorite emojis
 - ⚔️ Cross-platform, can be installed natively on Linux, MacOS, or Windows (although only tested on Linux at the moment)
 - 🧑‍🚀 Uses modern and flexible technologies (TSX for the UI, Rust for the cross-platform compilation, what else?), making it easier to maintain and build upon in the future
 - ✒️ On x11 the selected emoji is automatically pasted to your currently focused app, instead of being added to the clipboard! (it allows to uses emojis without losing what was copied before).
-This can be enabled also on Wayland, but require to open permissions of `/dev/uinput`
+- ⚠️ Auto-paste can be enabled also on Wayland, but require to open permissions of `/dev/uinput`, which is not recommended for security.

-⚠️🆕 This project just had its **first release**, it should be already usable, but you might face bugs as it is not yet battle tested (especially regarding auto-paste).
+🆕 This project just had its **first release**, it should be already usable, but you might face bugs as it is not yet battle tested (especially regarding auto-paste).
 Please report any weird behavior in the GitHub issues!
 And feel free to contribute, the codebase is quite small and understandable.

 ![Emoji Mart screenshot](https://raw.githubusercontent.com/vemonet/EmojiMart/main/public/screenshot.png)